VopxTech/minter-contract-blueprint/README.md

 1. Modify `JettonMinter\scripts\deployAdminChange.ts` with the address of deployed Jetton and the new admin address.
 2. Run `npx blueprint run` and choose `deployAdminChange.ts` from the list.

+### Transfer Coins

+1. Modify `JettonMinter\scripts\deployTransferJettons.ts` with the address of deployed Jetton, the sender address, and the amount to transfer.
+2. Run `npx blueprint run` and choose `deployTransferJettons.ts` from the list.

+### Burn Coins

+1. Modify `JettonMinter\scripts\deployBurnJettons.ts` with the address of deployed Jetton and the amount to burn.
+2. Run `npx blueprint run` and choose `deployBurnJettons.ts` from the list.